 Garnish the Pavlova

 I garnished this Pavlova with figs, mint leaves, fig sauce, and pomegranate arils.
 Cut the figs in half lengthwise and scatter them over the top of it.
-You can buy a pomegranate and cut it open and separate the arils, or look in the produce section of the grocery store for containers of ready-to-use arils.
+You can buy a pomegranate, cut it open, and separate the arils, or look for containers of ready-to-use arils in the produce section of the grocery store.

 Fig Sauce for Pavlova with Figs

-Make the fig sauce by peeling 8-10 small figs, chopping them, and placing them in a saucepan with 1/2 cup water.
+Make the fig sauce by peeling 8-10 small figs, chopping them, and placing them in a saucepan with 1/2 cup of water.
 Cook them for about 15-20 minutes or until tender.
-Keep a check on the water so they do not scorch.
+Keep an eye on the water so it does not scorch.
 When tender, remove them from the heat and puree them with an immersion hand blender.
 Then, add sugar, butter, and cinnamon if desired.
 Cool the mixture before adding it to the Pavlova.

 Substitute Other Fruits

-Change the Pavlova with Figs by substituting other fruits if you prefer a different flavor.
-Some ideas for garnishing Pavlova include:
+Change the Pavlova by substituting other fruits if you prefer a different flavor.
+Some ideas for garnishing include:

 - Adding orange slices and blackberries for a fall-colored dessert